 - The garment absorbs moisture away from the skin and transports it through the surface.

 - The moisture spreads within the fabric structure, absorbs into the outer layer of fibers and is stored there.

 - The moisture evaporates from the fabric surface.

-Wicking is related to cooling and wear comfort of a particular garment and is one of the most important characteristics of base layers, underwear, and next-to-skin materials.
+Wicking is related to cooling and wear comfort of a particular garment and is one of the most important characteristics of base layers, underwear, liner gloves, and next-to-skin materials.
 This is explained through the fact that wicking fabrics tend to absorb and spread sweat over a bigger area to facilitate its evaporation and to dry faster.
 This way, they reduce the discomfort related to wet skin.
 Moreover, this reduces the continued cooling of sweat on the skin that occurs if moisture remains on or close to the skin.

 Proper moisture management is crucial for high-performance activities and it depends on the so-called “breathability“.
 Breathability is the ability of a fabric to permit the passage of moisture through it (to allow perspiration to escape from the skin to the surrounding environment).
 If excess body perspiration is not removed from the body, it saturates the clothing.
 Wet clothing feels clammy and uncomfortable.
 Moreover, it rubs the skin, which may lead to chafing and blisters.

 There are two different ratings that measure the breathability of a fabric:

 - Moisture vapor transfer rate (MVTR) is the rate at which a material allows the moisture vapor to pass through.
 It’s measured by g/m2 per 24 hours.
 In our post about the types and performance of waterproof breathable clothes, you can see a table with fabric breathability ratings, the breathability levels and suitable activities that correspond to the ratings.